How to Plan A Silent Auction: Ultimate Guide with 10 StepsDecember 18, 2023

 Silent auction display sheets are physical sheets that highlight relevant details about each item.

 Even if your participants are bidding from their mobile devices, display sheets are important for your bidders to quickly read more information about your items without having to look up the item details from their mobile devices.
 To help guests familiarize themselves with mobile bidding, you can include printed information about how to bid around your auction items.
 This information will help guide your bidders and reduce confusion.

 With ClickBid, you can easily generate item display cards with the information already uploaded and ready to print.
 Including QR codes for each item might be helpful for your bidders as well.

-As with any fundraising event, thorough planning plays a significant role in the success of your event and in meeting your fundraising goals.
-Plan your silent auction early and stay organized, you’ll guarantee that you make the most of your team’s hard work!
+As with any fundraising event, thorough planning plays a significant role in meeting your fundraising goals.
+When you plan a silent auction early and stay organized, you’ll guarantee that you make the most of your team’s hard work!